Introduction to Statstical Theory of Fluid Turbulence: Mode-to-mode Energy Transfers and Fluxes in MHD Turbulence

 See Fig. \ref{Fig:fluid-mode} for illustration.
 A careful observation of the figure indicates that the quantity $X_{\Delta}$ flows along ${\textbf{p}}\rightarrow{\mathbf{k'}}\rightarrow{\textbf{q}}\rightarrow{\textbf{p}}$, circulating around the entire triad without changing the energy of any of the modes.
 Therefore we will call it the \textit{Circulating transfer}.
 Of the total energy transfer between two modes, $S^{uu}+X_{\Delta}$, only $S^{uu}$ can bring about a change in modal energy. $X_{\Delta}$ transferred from mode \textbf{p} to mode \textbf{$\mathbf{k'}$} is transferred back to mode \textbf{p} via mode \textbf{q}.
 Thus the energy that is effectively transferred from mode \textbf{p} to mode \textbf{$\mathbf{k'}$} is just $S^{uu}(\mathbf{k'|p|q})$.
 Therefore $S^{uu}(\mathbf{k'|p|q})$ can be termed as the \textit{effective mode-to-mode energy transfer} from mode \textbf{p} to mode $\mathbf{k'}$.

-Note that $X_{\Delta}$ can be a function of wavenumbers \textbf{$\mathbf{k',p,q}$,} and the Fourier components $\mathbf{u(k')},\mathbf{u(p)},\mathbf{u(q)}$.
-It may be possible to determine $X_{\Delta}$ using constraints based on invariance, symmetries, etc. Dar et al. \cite{Dar:Modetomode} attempted to obtain $X_{\Delta}$ using this approach, but could show that $X_{\Delta}$ is zero to linear order in the expansion.
-However, a general solution for $X_{\Delta}$ could not be found.
-Unfortunately, $X_{\Delta}$ cannot be calculated even by simulation or experiment, because we can experimentally compute only the energy transfer rate to a mode, which is a sum of two mode-to-mode energy transfers.
+Note that $X_{\Delta}$ cannot be calculated even by simulation or experiment, because we can experimentally compute only the energy transfer rate to a mode, which is a sum of two mode-to-mode energy transfers.
 The mode-to-mode energy transfer rate is really an abstract quantity, somewhat similar to {}``gauges'' in electrodynamics.
+Recently, using symmetry arguments,~\cite{Verma:book:ET} showed that $X_{\Delta} = 0$.

 The terms $u_{j}\partial_{j}u_{i}$ and $u_{i}u_{j}\partial_{j}u_{i}$ are nonlinear terms in the Navier-Stokes equation and the energy equation respectively.
 When we look at the formula (\ref{eq:Suu_Dar}) carefully, we find that the $u_{j}(\mathbf{q})$ term is contracted with $k_{j}$ in the formula.
 Hence, $u_{j}$ field is the mediator in the energy exchange between first $(u_{i})$ and third field $(u_{i})$ of $u_{i}u_{j}\partial_{j}u_{i}$.